phamdt/go-mvc/README.md

 4) Migrate your local database: `migrate -database YOUR_DATBASE_URL -path PATH_TO_YOUR_MIGRATIONS up`
 5) Install sqlboiler by running `make dev-dependencies`
 6) Create a sqlboiler configuration per https://github.com/volatiletech/sqlboiler#getting-started (will be automatically done for you in future GO-MVC release)
+7) Start your application so that you have postgres running: `docker-compose up`
 7) Run sqlboiler: `sqlboiler psql`
 8) Run `gomvc resource {{tableName}}` for each of the tables you want to create an endpoint for.
 9) Verify naming conventions align with what sqlboiler generated.
 You might need to edit the generated controllers.